 Ukraine: The Other Side of the Story

 The report concludes thus:"In spite of concerns, BHHRG finds no reason to believe that the final result of the 2004 presidential election in Ukraine was not generally representative of genuine popular will.
 The election featured a genuine choice of candidates, active pre-election campaigns, and high voter participation.
 It is clear that Ukrainian opinion was highly polarized.
 That meant many people backing a losing candidate would find it difficult to accept a defeat.
-Foreigners should not encourage civil conflict because the candidate on whom they have lavished expensive support turned out to be a loser."comments powered by Disqus
+Foreigners should not encourage civil conflict because the candidate on whom they have lavished expensive support turned out to be a loser."

 Davis Straub - 11/29/2004